matthijsgroen/fp-experiments/posts/1-intro.md

 (see slide 11 for the list)

-Having the blogpost of Parser Combinators ready at hand, it would be a simple exercise of following along and implementing it in Javascript, and trying to apply a few more rules along the way.
-(I was wrong!)
+Having the blogpost of Parser Combinators ready at hand, it would be a simple exercise of following along and implementing it in JavaScript, and trying to apply a few more rules along the way.

+But I was wrong!

 I never knew I would learn so much in a few days...

 In the upcoming posts I would like to take you along the journey I made into Functional Programming.
-This posts deliberately ends here, so if you would like to do the challenge yourself, you can do so without spoilers.
+This post deliberately ends here, so if you would like to do the challenge yourself, you can do so without spoilers.